LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

     29 58                   (Atomic number and mass)
     8 16                    (start a new line if you have more than 1 type of atom)

 Next, run read_torch_wij_dp.py to extract the informations from the network.
 Note that in default this script look for /record/model/better.pt as the raw data.
-Also, **dstd.npy** and **davg.npy** are also used.
+Note that **dstd.npy** and **davg.npy** are also used.
 They are generated during the training, so do not remove them after the training is done.

 ::